telerik/winforms-docs/gridview/rows/tag-property.md

 # Tag property

-Each row has a *Tag* property associated with it of type object where you can store a custom object.
+Each row has a __Tag__ property of type object where you can store a custom object.

 #### Setting the Tag property of a row